sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/updating_a_batch_change.md

 The updated [`repo:` keyword](../../code_search/reference/queries.md#keywords-all-searches) in the search query will result in more repositories being returned by the search.

-If you apply the updated campaign spec new changesets will be created for each additional repository.
+If you apply the updated batch spec new changesets will be created for each additional repository.

 ### Decreasing the number of changesets

 You can also decrease the number of repositories to which a campaign applies the by modifying the entries in the [`on`](../references/batch_spec_yaml_reference.md#on) property.

-If you, for example, started with this campaign spec
+If you, for example, started with this batch spec

 ```yaml
 # [...]